-The Ag Council believes crop insurance program should provide price support as well as support for yield loss, revenue loss, and excessive input costs.
-Price support should be at a level for each commodity that will allow farmers to remain viable during times of exceptionally low market prices.
-The Ag Council believes the shallow loss insurance programs for cotton (STAX) first initiated in the 2014 farm bill was lacking the safety net needed by U.S. cotton farms.
-The Ag Council would like Congress and the Risk Management Agency (RMA) to work with different commodity groups to develop a new risk management tool that would provide coverage for cost of production increases, price declines, and revenue declines for all commodities in all counties.
+26 The Ag Council believes crop insurance program should provide price support as well as support

+28 commodity that will allow farmers to remain viable during times of exceptionally low market

+29 prices.
+The Ag Council believes the shallow loss insurance programs for cotton (STAX) first

+- 30 initiated in the 2014 farm bill was lacking the safety net needed by U.S. cotton farms.
+The Ag - 31 Council would like Congress and the Risk Management Agency (RMA) to work with different - 32 commodity groups to develop a new risk management tool that would provide coverage for cost - 33 of production increases, price declines, and revenue declines for all commodities in all counties. - 34

-The Ag Council opposes further cuts to the Standard Reinsurance Agreement (SRA) would have a negative effect on the agriculture sector by weakening crop insurance and the companies offering such policies.
-This could lead to increased costs to accessing coverage, and could limit the choices of providers and policies available to producers.
+35 The Ag Council opposes further cuts to the Standard Reinsurance Agreement (SRA) would have

+36 a negative effect on the agriculture sector by weakening crop insurance and the companies

+- 37 offering such policies.
+This could lead to increased costs to accessing coverage, and could limit - 38 the choices of providers and policies available to producers. - 39

-Conservation Title
+40 Conservation Title

-USDA, NRCS & Natural Resources:

-- 43 The Ag Council supports soil and water conservation practices and USDA farm conservation - 44 programs so long as these programs offer equal opportunity to all farms and to all geographic - 45 areas.
-In order to conserve resources for future generations, the Ag Council favors voluntary, - 46 government funded, long term land conservation practices.
+- 41 USDA, NRCS & Natural Resources: - 42 The Ag Council supports soil and water conservation practices and USDA farm conservation - 43 programs so long as these programs offer equal opportunity to all farms and to all geographic - 44 areas.
+In order to conserve resources for future generations, the Ag Council favors voluntary, - 45 government funded, long term land conservation practices. - 46